Afghan Public Protection Force: Training

 The APPF Training Center (ATC) was established in Kabul Province and is run by MoI certified Afghan National Police Trainers supported by personnel from the NATO Training Mission-Afghanistan and DynCorp.
 The APPF training program for basic guards is 3 weeks in length and is reported to include 74 learning objectives that range from self-defense and weapons training to basic police tactics and Islamic relations.

-Guard requirements and incentives
+Requirements

 According to an online source dedicated to news coverage of the war in Afghanistan, prospective APPF guards are vetted through the following means: